matvign/batchrenamer/docs/documentation.md

 and incrementing by step.
 * If depth is missing, default is 2
 * If start is missing, default is 1
-* If end is missing, default is no wrap
+* If end is missing, keep counting up
 * If step is missing, default is 1

 e.g. %n3:2:9:2